 Interdisciplinary learning at Manchester

-As the UK's largest campus-based university, we are proud of the advantages our size brings: a fantastic breadth of knowledge, the cross-pollination of skills and disciplines, and the buzz of a large, diverse student community.
+As one of the UK's largest campus-based universities, we are proud of the advantages our size brings: a fantastic breadth of knowledge, the cross-pollination of skills and disciplines, and the buzz of a large, diverse student community.

 At Manchester we use our range and depth of knowledge to give you more opportunities and greater control over your learning, with flexible, multidisciplinary courses that you can tailor to your interests and career ambitions.

 Our University College runs courses that are available to all our undergraduates.
 They allow you to broaden your horizons and get the full benefit of a Manchester education.

 Drawing on the best teaching talent from across our University, these courses showcase the cream of Manchester’s world-leading research and challenge conventional thinking – exactly what university is all about.

 You can attend signature lectures from some of the world’s leading minds in their fields, or gain experience in enterprise and leadership, to give you the edge in the graduate jobs market.